jlrudolph9/news-history-448B/index.markdown

 ### Our Focus:
 After thoroughly examining the dataset, we were most interested in photographs, advertisements, and headlines.
 By honing in on these three categories, we began to develop a consistent narrative focused around wartime.
 This article includes multiple interactive visualizations in order to accurately convey newspaper content from 1900-1946 and hone in on patterns that arose.

+In the early 20th century, newspapers were the primary way of shaping public opinon and providing communication on local and world events.
+In wartime, they served not only as a source of news but also as a tool for government messaging and societal persuasion.
+The visual content within these newspapers reflects both the priorities and constraints of the time, offering unique insights into historical events and cultural shifts.

 <iframe width="100%" height="825" frameborder="0"
   src="https://observablehq.com/embed/07f0cb22ca7ec1cd?cells=viewof+toggleCharts"></iframe>